Caring for Your Furry Friends

 Hi!
 I'm Honor :)

 I will be forever grateful to her, giving an Iyengar grounding to my training.
-I've been practising Iyengar yoga for 19 years and am (finally!) doing an apprenticeship.

 My interest in Ayurveda is a bit more more recent.